Pull Request Template

 - [ ] Refactor (i.e., code changes that are neither new features nor bug fixes)

-- [ ] Changes to Build Processes or Auxiliary Tools
+- [ ] Changes to the build process or auxiliary tools

 ## How to Test